xcore/sw_serial_to_ethernet/_sources/using_the_application.txt

 Running the UDP test server
 +++++++++++++++++++++++++++

 #.
-Select appropriate udp_Server package as described above
+Select appropriate jost specific udp_Server package as described above

 #.
 Script displays IP address of your host system; this is the default IP address used for UDP communication.
    If you intend to modify this IP address, select option 'n' and provide the new IP address for the host

 #.
 Script displays different options to choose as explained in the following sections: